 For real estate photographers offering staging as an upsell, virtual staging dramatically improves margins.
 A photographer who charges $50 to $100 per virtually staged room while paying $5 to $15 per image to an AI platform keeps 70%+ margins on the service.

 Virtual staging also unlocks a second marketing asset most agents overlook: listing videos.
-Once you have professionally staged photos, you can feed them into an AI video tool like Amplifiles to create a walkthrough video in minutes.
-The combination of staged photos plus video is what separates listings that scroll past from listings that generate showing requests.
+The combination of staged photos plus video is what separates listings that scroll past from listings that generate showing requests — and as of 2026, you can do both inside Amplifiles Creative Mode in one workspace.

 How Virtual Staging Works: Step by Step